 Jack Harlow ‘hungry’ and ‘focused’ ahead of MTV VMAs

-Jack Harlow has said he is “hungry” and “focused” ahead of the MTV VMAs where he is vying for the top prizes.
+Jack Harlow has said he is “hungry” and “focused” ahead of the MTV VMAs where he is vying for some of the top prizes.

 The Kentucky rapper, 24, was among the first on the red carpet outside the Prudential Centre in Newark, New Jersey.

-He is also presenting the show alongside hip hop stars Nicki Minaj and LL Cool J.
+He is also presenting the show, which celebrates the best music videos with its coveted “Moonman” astronaut trophies, alongside hip hop stars Nicki Minaj and LL Cool J.

 During the official livestream, he said: “I am feeling the love.
 I am in a good mood.
 I am hungry, I am focused.”